Spinning refers to moving rapidly around a central point or axis. Think of a top spinning on the floor.

-How common is "spin"?
+How common is "spinning"?

 Definitions